lhofbauer/scenario-explorer/README.md

     - `facet`: Facet for the figure, if applicable.
     - `graph`: Graph component (e.g., `dcc.Graph`) representing the figure.
   - `columns_per_row`: A string specifying the number of columns per row in the grid layout.

+# Filter Class

+This markdown file presents detailed explanations of the `Filter` class and its static methods, which are used for creating filter components in Dash applications.

+## `Filter` Class

+The `Filter` class provides static methods for generating various filter components such as dropdowns and sliders.

+## Static Methods

+### `Dropdown`

+This method creates a dropdown filter component with customizable options.

+- **Parameters:**
+  - `options`: A list of dictionaries, where each dictionary contains the label and value for a dropdown option.
+  - `id`: ID of the dropdown component.
+  - `default_option`: Default selected option for the dropdown (optional).
+  - `clearable`: Boolean indicating whether the dropdown allows clearing the selection (default is `False`).
+  - `className`: CSS class for styling the dropdown component (optional).
+  - `multiple`: Boolean indicating whether the dropdown allows multiple selections (default is `False`).
+  - `placeholder`: Placeholder text displayed when no option is selected (optional).
+  - `option_style`: CSS styles applied to the dropdown options (default styles provided).

+### `YearSlider`

+This method creates a slider filter component specifically for selecting years.

+- **Parameters:**
+  - `min`: Minimum value of the slider (start year).
+  - `max`: Maximum value of the slider (end year).
+  - `step`: Interval between slider values.
+  - `id`: ID of the slider component.
+  - `default_value`: Default selected value for the slider (optional).
+  - `tooltip`: Tooltip text displayed when hovering over the slider (optional).
+  - `className`: CSS class for styling the slider component (optional).